Born in 1982, Dr Elisa Espinet graduated in Chemistry from the University of Valladolid in 2005 and did her PhD at IRB Barcelona (awarded in 2011).

 You mentioned visiting IRB Barcelona during your nine years in Germany.
 What impression did you get?

-Another thing about IRB is the core facilities.
-In Germany, PIs often have their own specialised equipment and there is little need for sharing.
+Another thing about IRB Barcelona is the core facilities.
+In Germany, there are many PIs often have their own specialised equipment and there is little need for sharing.
 My experience at IRB Barcelona was one of sharing and cross-fertilisation, and I think this culture enriches the scientific community.

 What advice would you give to our current PhD students?